Zelda has sealed Calamity Ganon for 100 years, and now Link must defeat his ancient foe once and for all.

 Avoid being in front of Ganon's face, because he will spit powerful beams of energy in front of him.
 Ride around Ganon's sides while you wait for glowing symbols to appear on his body.
 Shoot the glowing symbols with the Bow of Light.
 There are three symbols on each side of Ganon's body.
 The Bow of Light has infinite arrows, so feel free to shoot rapidly.
 The symbols will disappear after a while if you don't hit them in time.
 If this happens, just ride around until the symbols reappear.

 After you shoot the six symbols on Ganon's sides, wait for a symbol to appear on his chest, then ride underneath him and shoot it.

 After this, ride out from under Ganon and watch his face, but don't stay directly in front of him.
 Eventually a Glowing Eyeball will appear on Ganon's face.
 However, you can't damage it from horseback.
-You have to wait for Ganon to spit a beam of energy that lights the grass on fire, then dismount your horse and ride the updraft, then shoot the Glowing Eye while airborne.
+You have to wait for Ganon to spit a beam of energy that lights the grass on fire, then dismount your horse and float up on the updraft, then shoot the Glowing Eye while airborne.
 Be sure to aim at the large glowing eye and not at any of the smaller ones surrounding it.